akshitadixit/VCallZer/README.md

 <img src="https://firstcontributions.github.io/assets/Readme/compare-and-pull.png" width=600>

-**13.** Add appropriate title and description to your pull request explaining your changes and efforts done.
+**13.** Add appropriate title and description to your pull request explaining your changes , also add the issue no using a '#' if your a fixing a particular issue listed on the repo.

 **14.** Click on `Create Pull Request`.